ssp21/ssp21-spec/ssp21.md

 ```

 It's not important to understand the specifics of Noise's notation.
 The important point here is that SSP21 uses a
-handshake pattern where all Diffie Hellman operations are deferred until after first two messages are exchanged.
+handshake pattern where all Diffie-Hellman operations are deferred until after first two messages are exchanged.

 ### Procedure